-The exchange rates are fairly flat across all the banks but the hotel rates are considerably poorer.
+The exchange rates are relatively flat across all the banks but the hotel rates are considerably poorer.

-Money can be exchanged on the blackmarket at a better rate, namely jewellers, large stores but discretion is essential.
+Money can be exchanged on the black-market at a better rate, namely jewellers, large stores but discretion is essential.
 Always be aware of the bank rate first for comparison.
-A local will find exchange easier and achieve a better rate.
-But you must have a good trust in a reliable friend or your Tuk Tuk driver before handing over cash.

 The banks are open Mon - Fri 8am - 3pm and closed at the weekends and Poya Days.
 The main banks are Bank of Ceylon, HSBC, Peoples, Hatton national and Commercial.

 Credit cards (Mastercard, Visa ) are commonly accepted in hotels and restaurants and many shops, but do check first.
-Cash points are in most major towns but careful as they attract a lot of beggars.
+Cash points are in most major towns.

 |back to top|